 The child is automatically assigned a court-appointed attorney for all hearings.
 Under a CHINS proceeding, a court-appointed attorney may be provided for the parent if s/he meets the financial requirements as determined by the Office of Public Defense (OPD).
 It is the responsibility of the parent to undergo financial screening with OPD.
-There is a $25.00 fee for this screening.
 Under the ARY petition, a parent is not entitled to a court-appointed attorney, regardless of financial need.
 A parent always has the right to obtain an attorney at his/her own expense.
-For more information, please read this summary of defense services for At-Risk Youth and CHINS.
+OPD Fee Information.

 At the time you file a petition with the Court Clerk's Office, you will receive a court date for a fact-finding hearing.

 At the Fact Finding hearing, the court will grant the petition if the petitioner alleges the statutory requirements and those allegations are proven by a preponderance of the evidence.
 After the facts have been decided, the court may impose conditions of supervision on the child.
 The court may also order the parent to participate in services.
 This may be done at fact-finding or at a separate dispositional hearing.

 At the conclusion of the disposition, the court will schedule the matter for a review hearing within 90 days.
 At this hearing, the court reviews the conditions of supervision previously imposed and makes any necessary additions or modifications.